lukasjapan/koreander/README.md

 ##### Void Elements

-[Void elements](https://www.w3.org/TR/2012/WD-html-markup-20120320/syntax.html#syntax-elements) are not allowed to have content and are closed automatically.
+[Void elements](https://www.w3.org/TR/2012/WD-html-markup-20120320/syntax.html#syntax-elements) are not allowed to have content and its closing tag is omitted.
-Currently, regardless of the doctype they are closed without slash (`<br/>`) or space-slash (`<br />`).
+Currently, regardless of the doctype the alternate closing notations slash (`<br/>`) or space-slash (`<br />`) are not used.

-List of automatically closed elements:
+List of void elements:

 - area
 - base